asgolovin/ising-model/README.md

 # 2D Ising model

 This is a simulation of the 2D [Ising Model](https://en.wikipedia.org/wiki/Ising_model), a simple model of ferromagnetism in solid state physics, using the single cluster algorithm.
-[1]
+[1] The project is done for the [Udacity C++](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213) Nanodegree.

 ## Dependencies for Running Locally
 * cmake >= 2.8